1998–99 Australian region cyclone season: Storm names

 Additionally, the Tropical Cyclone Warning Centre in Port Moresby, Papua New Guinea reserves the right to name cyclones that develop in the Solomon Sea and Gulf of Papua, north of 10°S between 141°E and 160°E. Names are selected randomly from their list and retired once they are used.
 No cyclones were named by this warning centre during the 1998–99 season.

+The Bureau of Meteorology retired the names Elaine, Gwenda, Rona, Thelma and Vance, replacing them with Ellie, Gabrielle, Ruby, Tasha and Verdun respectively.
+Ellie and Gabrielle were first used in the 2008–09 season, Tasha in 2010 and Ruby in 2021.
+Verdun was not retained after the naming lists were combined prior to the 2008-09 cyclone season.